 In this space I will discuss various aspects of how Economic Systems function from the point of view of Particle Physics.
+In particular I expend a lot of energy attacking the "Taxes Fund Spending" lie that is so very pervasive.
+Perhaps I should reference my "Last Lecture" presentation entitled "The Inevitable Demise of Capitalism".

 As a "warm-up" I include a Scientific American article written by Dr. Bruce M. Boghosian a professor of mathematics at Tufts University, which motivated me to send the following (rather enigmatic) Letter To The Editor: